hyperware-ai/hyperware-book/src/getting_started/hypermap.md

 It's easy enough to check for provenance of a given Hyperware identity.
 If you have a Hyperware domain, you can prove ownership by signing a message with the wallet that owns the domain.
-However, to effectively use your Hyperware identity as a domain name for your personal server, KNS domains have routing information, similar to a DNS record, that points to an IP address.
+However, to effectively use your Hyperware identity as a domain name for your personal server, HNS domains have routing information, similar to a DNS record, that points to an IP address.

 ### Domain Resolution

-A KNS identity can either be `direct` or `indirect`.
+A HNS identity can either be `direct` or `indirect`.
 When users first boot a node, they may decide between these two types as they create their initial identity.
 Direct nodes share their literal IP address and port in their metadata, allowing other nodes to message them directly.
 Again, this is similar to registering a WWW domain name and pointing it at your web server.